checklist/checklist-support/docs/form-to-task.md

 ![Forms Configuration Dialog](/assets/images/form-to-task/forms-configuration-dialog.png)

+## Working with Submissions

+Each recorded submission is automatically added to the checklist as a task.
+Users can conveniently view these tasks in both Table (preferred) and List views of the checklist.
+Columns will include each of the answers given to the questions.

+In addition to form-related fields, you can add columns not part of the original form to facilitate task processing.
+For instance, include a Priority column (high/medium/low) to determine the urgency of processing.
+Alternatively, an Assignee field can be added to distribute tasks among team members.
+Feel free to customize and manage additional fields as needed, providing flexibility for effective task management within your team.

 ## Team Work

 When collaborating in a team, it is convenient to assign each response to a specific team member for processing.